ava-labs/avalanchego/network/README.md

 A `GetPeerList` message contains the Bloom Filter of the currently known peers along with the `Salt` that was used to add entries to the Bloom Filter.
 Upon receipt of a `GetPeerList` message, a node is expected to respond with a `PeerList` message.

-A node will periodically send a `GetPeerList` message to a randomly selected validator with the node's current Bloom Filter and `Salt`.

 #### PeerList

 `PeerList` messages are expected to contain `IP:Port` pairs that satisfy all of the following constraints: